-Jerusalem is one of my favorite cookbooks written by Yotam Ottolenghi and Sami Tamimi for their traditional recipes (you may download the e-book here).
-I could find a number of vegetarian recipes that we, Indians, could very well try without demur owing to the fact that most of the ingredients are easily available here.
-Incidentally I found an exceptional cake recipe using fenugreek seeds, the commonly used Indian spices, in this book.
+Jerusalem is one of my favorite cookbooks for the traditional middle east recipes written by Yotam Ottolenghi and Sami Tamimi.
+You may download the e-book here.
+I find several vegetarian recipes that we, Indians, could very well try without demur since most of the ingredients are readily available here.
+Helbeh is one such recipe that caught my attention as it is an exceptional semolina cake prepared with fenugreek seeds and almonds.

-Fenugreek seeds (vendhayam) have been included into our diet regularly.
-We used to take overnight soaked fenugreek seeds along with buttermilk or fermented rice water (neeraharam) in the morning particularly during summer to keep us cool.
+Fenugreek seeds (vendhayam) are the commonly used spices mainly added into spicy curries.
+We also take overnight soaked fenugreek seeds along with buttermilk or fermented rice water (neeraharam) in the morning particularly during summer to keep us cool.

 Besides we prepare halwa (kali) using fenugreek seeds & rice specially for lactating mothers.
 Interestingly the same tradition has also been practiced in middle east, where new mothers are greeted with fenugreek seeds cake bars (helbeh) by their family & friends.